 and most of all

-- How good the Product Owner and the Development Team interact.
+- How good the Product Owner and the Developers interact.

-Product Backlog refinement meetings can be very efficient when the Product Owner more or less knows the level of detail the Development Team needs.
-Just using the user story template can be enough for the Development Team to have an item in a ready state.
+Product Backlog refinement meetings can be very efficient when the Product Owner more or less knows the level of detail the Developers need.
+Just using the user story template can be enough for the Developers to have an item in a ready state.
 A Product Owner should spend less time on writing acceptance criteria and more time on frequent inspection and adaption when the item is in development.

 From my experience this should be enough to get started with product Backlog refinement.
 In the third, and last, blog, I will share some insights in how to facilitate a Product Backlog refinement meeting.